JoaoBruno09/mongodb-seeder/README.md

 # 🗄️⚙️ MongoDB Seeder

-Database seeding script written in JavaScript using Faker.js to generate large volumes of realistic fake data for testing and master’s thesis development.
+Database seeding script written in JavaScript using Faker.js to generate large volumes of realistic fake data for testing and master’s dissertation development.

 ## 👨‍💻 Technologies